|TYREL JOHNSON & JATILA VAN DER VEEN

 The co-winners, chosen on the basis of their tie-breaking essays (55 other people picked Chandra) were Jatila van der Veen, a physics and astronomy teacher at Adolfo Camarillo High School in Camarillo, California, and Tyrel Johnson, a tenth grade student at Priest River Lamanna High School in Priest River, Idaho.
 Full Story

-A quasar located about 6 billion light years from Earth.
+A supernova remnant about 24,000 light years from Earth.

 Take Chandra anywhere!
 Just download Chandra Podcasts to your portable MP3 player and go.
-Now playing: Space Scoop: The Galactic Empire
+Now playing: Space Scoop: Sweeping Supernovas

 Cepheus B: A cloud of molecular hydrogen in the Milky Way about 2,400 light years from Earth.
 Download Desktop.